Create high quality UGC - Try Showcase for free

 If you gather intel from your influencers, make sure to share it with your team through a Google Sheet or any easy to access document.

-Influencer-Generated content impacts any metric where relatability is relevant: CR, CTR, CPA, ROAS, etc.
+Influencer-Generated content impacts any metric where relatability is relevant: CR, CTR, CPA, ROAS calculation, etc.